MystenLabs/sui-rust-sdk/crates/sui-graphql-client/README.md

 reference gas price, protocol configuration, service configuration, checkpoint, epoch, executing transactions and more.

-The Sui Client is designed to be flexible and can be used with different HTTP clients by implementing the `HttpClient` trait.

 # Design Principles

 1. **Type Safety**: The client uses the `cynic` library to generate types from the schema.
 This ensures that the queries are type-safe.